Put-in-228/erasmus-hanza/README.md

       }
 },
 ...
-//Here you input subheader as shown above\\ 2nd subheader ...
+//Here you input subheader and divider as shown above\\ 2nd subheader ...
 {
       "title": "2nd subheader Button 1",